 (Not open to UK Nationals)

 The UK is steeped in history and dotted with ancient buildings, castles and cathedrals.
 Volunteers work in schools, outdoor activity camps and community centres.
-Fresh, energetic young volunteers are crucial in providing students, camp-goers, programme participants and residents with a much-needed friend and role model.

 The UK has a rich cultural heritage and has produced many great writers, poets and artists, not to mention some fantastic musical talents!
 If live music is your thing you will never have to look far for a gig, and don’t forget all the festivals (Glastonbury and Reading & Leeds – to name a few)!
 If you’re a Harry Potter fan, visit the filming locations and take a tour around the studios!
 Come and enjoy a full English breakfast, pub culture, Welsh castles and a Scottish Ceilidh.
 If sport is your thing the UK is home to rugby and cricket and for football fans, the English Premier League!
 Volunteering in the UK gives you the chance to see it all!